Last updated on May 29th, 2023 at 03:15 pm

 Brand strategy and marketing strategy are often intertwined, and while they do work hand-in-hand there are important differences.
 In this post, we will cover brand strategy vs marketing strategy, what makes them different, how they work together, and how to strategize for your business.

 Your brand is how the company is perceived, similar to your brand perception.
 This includes everything from your logo, colors, fonts, imaging, and even online reviews.
-A brand strategy is a game plan on how to best utilize branding to product market fit.
+A brand strategy is a game plan on how to best utilize branding to product market fit and is derived from your brand development.
 In other words, how to best use a brand to sell more to customers and appeal more to your consumer.

 A company with an excellent brand strategy understands what its consumer needs and exhibits their need through its brand.
 To explain this, Mcdonald’s understands consumers want well-priced food, fast.
 Therefore, their branding appeals to consumers who are hungry, on the go, and price sensitive.
 In one example, the red and yellow colors are colors that have been proven to exhibit hungriness.